flokoe/bash-hackers-wiki/docs/syntax/pe.md

 environment this may not always be the same (multibyte-characters, like in UTF8 encoding).

-There\'s not much to say about it, mh?
+There's not much to say about it, mh?

 ### (String) length: Arrays